wemake-services/meta/_rsdp/sales.md

 Why don't we design a nice-looking website to attract customers?
 Why do we expect our clients to spend several hours of their time reading our stuff?

 Because creating software is not easy!
-And if you don't have any time or will read through the guide on how to do it: you are **not** our client.
+And if you don't have any time to read through the guide on how to do it: you are **not** our client.

 Any visual noise that distracts you from the content of this site must be removed.